-EFRAG considers that the IASB should ensure in its due process that agenda decisions only contain explanatory material and references to the mandatory content of IFRS Standards and that diversity in practice and IFRS-like guidance is addressed through standard-setting such as through the annual improvements process.address the ambiguity of the status and objectives of agenda decisions and the material contained therein.
+EFRAG considers that in its due process the IASB should ensure that agenda decisions only contain explanatory material and references to the mandatory content of IFRS Standards and that diversity in practice and IFRS-like guidance is addressed through standard-setting such as through the annual improvements process.

 EFRAG questions the usefulness of creating an additional type of agenda decisions for the IASB Board that is expected to be used only rarely.
-Instead, EFRAG proposes that the IASB uses existing means of communication.
+Instead, EFRAG proposes that the IASB uses existing processes and means of communication.